-Turn the beacon on at any time between 5 minutes and 20 minutes past any natural hour (e.g. between 09:05 and 09:20, between 15:05 and 15:20 etc.) and check the following:
+Turn the beacon on at any time between 5 minutes and 15 minutes past any natural hour (e.g. between 09:05 and 09:15, between 15:05 and 15:15 etc.) and check the following:

-- a) that within 5 seconds of the beacon transmitting an initial RLS request through the RLS Distress or RLS Test Protocol there is a visual indication of an RLS request; - b) that the first transmitted message is Rotating Field #2 and that subsequent 5 odd numbered burst are Rotating Field #2; - that bits 159-160 in the 406 MHz transmitted message (when transmitting Rotating Field #2) are set to '11' (RLS Test Protocol); - that bits 161-166 in the 406 MHz transmitted message (when transmitting Rotating Field #2) are set to '100000' (Beacon RLS Capability); - that bits 167-169 in the 406 MHz transmitted message (when transmitting Rotating Field #2) are set to '001' (RLS Provider Identification); - that bits 170-191 in the 406 MHz transmitted message (when transmitting Rotating Field #2) are set to '000000000000000000000000' (Beacon Feedback); - c) that the GNSS Receiver turns on (becomes active) within 5 seconds of the beacon transmitting its first RLS Location Protocol Test message; - d) monitor the GNSS Receiver data output and determine how long it takes after becoming active before the Receiver starts to output UTC in whichever recognised IEC 61162-1 approved sentence (e.g. GNS, ZDA etc.) the manufacturer has defined for this purpose; - e) monitor the GNSS Receiver data output to check for the presence of a valid position in whichever recognised IEC 61162-1 approved sentence (e.g. GNS, RMC etc.) the manufacturer has defined for this purpose.
+- a) that within 5 seconds of the beacon transmitting an initial RLS request through the RLS Distress or RLS Test Protocol there is a visual indication of an RLS request; - b) that the first transmitted message is Rotating Field #2 and that subsequent 5 odd numbered burst are Rotating Field #2; - that bits 42-43 in the 406 MHz transmitted message (in the Main Message Field) are set to '11' (Beacon RLS Test Capability); - that bits 161-166 in the 406 MHz transmitted message (when transmitting Rotating Field #2) are set to '100000' (Beacon RLS Capability); - that bits 167-169 in the 406 MHz transmitted message (when transmitting Rotating Field #2) are set to '001' (RLS Provider Identification); - that bits 170-191 in the 406 MHz transmitted message (when transmitting Rotating Field #2) are set to '000000000000000000000000' (Beacon Feedback); - c) that the GNSS Receiver turns on (becomes active) within 5 seconds of the beacon transmitting its first RLS Location Protocol Test message; - d) monitor the GNSS Receiver data output and determine how long it takes after becoming active before the Receiver starts to output UTC in whichever recognised IEC 61162-1 approved sentence (e.g. GNS, ZDA etc.) the manufacturer has defined for this purpose;

+e) monitor the GNSS Receiver data output to check for the presence of a valid position in whichever recognised IEC 61162-1 approved sentence (e.g. GNS, RMC etc.) the manufacturer has defined for this purpose.
 Between 15 seconds and 45 seconds after first obtaining a position deny the beacon access to any satellite signals for the next portion of this test.

-- f) monitor the GNSS Receiver data output and ensure that no further time and / or position updates are received; - g) monitor the beacon transmitted signal and ensure: - that it contains the location of the beacon to within 500m accuracy; - that bits 161-166 in the 406 MHz transmitted message (when transmitting Rotating Field #2) are set to '100000' (Beacon RLS Capability); - that bits 167-169 in the 406 MHz transmitted message (when transmitting Rotating Field #2) are set to '001' (RLS Provider Identification); and - that bits 170-191 in the 406 MHz transmitted message (when transmitting Rotating Field #2) are set to '10000110000000000000000' (Beacon Feedback). - h) monitor the GNSS Receiver and ensure that it remains in active mode for a minimum period of 30 minutes after which time it may turn off, or remain on, or turn on and off one or more times; - i) monitor the GNSS Receiver and ensure that it turns on at 17 minutes +/- 5 seconds after the next natural hour (e.g. if the beacon was first activated at 10:11 check to ensure that it turns on again at 11:17 +/- 5 seconds).
-Note 17 minutes equates to the $M{offset}$ value for the encoded 15 Hex ID subset 23 Hex ID, while this test ensures that the internal clock within the beacon is functioning correctly in the absence of UTC; - j) monitor the GNSS Receiver and ensure that it remains in active mode for a minimum period of 15 minutes after which time it may turn off, or remain on, or turn on and off one or more times; - k) monitor the beacon transmitted signal and ensure: - that it still contains the location of the beacon to within 500 m accuracy; - that bits 161-166 in the 406 MHz transmitted message (when transmitting Rotating Field #2) are set to '100000' (Beacon RLS Capability); - that bits 167-169 in the 406 MHz transmitted message (when transmitting Rotating Field #2) are set to '001' (RLS Provider Identification); and - that bits 170-191 in the 406 MHz transmitted message (when transmitting Rotating Field #2) are set to '10000110000000000000000' (Beacon Feedback). - l) monitor the GNSS Receiver for a further hour and ensure that it turns on at 17 minutes +/- 5 seconds after the next natural hour (e.g. if the beacon was first activated at 10:11 check to ensure that it turns on again this time at 12:17 +/- 5 seconds); - m) within 10 seconds to 20 seconds of the GNSS Receiver turning back on again allow the beacon access to the satellite signals for the remaining portion of this test; - n) monitor the GNSS Receiver and ensure that it remains in active mode for a minimum period of 15 minutes. or, for beacons only capable of processing Type-1 RLMs , until such time as the conditions in test p) below are met, at which point the GNSS receiver may turn off; - o) during the above 15 minute period monitor the RLS indicator and note at what time it changes state to indicate receipt of an RLS request acknowledgement; and - p) monitor bits 161 to 114 in the next 406 MHz transmitted message after the RLS indicator changes state and ensure:
+f) monitor the GNSS Receiver data output and ensure that no further time and / or position updates are received;

+g) monitor the beacon transmitted signal and ensure:

+- that it contains the location of the beacon to within 500m accuracy; - that bits 161-166 in the 406 MHz transmitted message (when transmitting Rotating Field #2) are set to '100000' (Beacon RLS Capability); - that bits 167-169 in the 406 MHz transmitted message (when transmitting Rotating Field #2) are set to '001' (RLS Provider Identification), and - that bits 170-191 in the 406 MHz transmitted message (when transmitting Rotating Field #2) are set to '1000011000000000000000' (Beacon Feedback).

+h) monitor the GNSS Receiver and ensure that it remains in active mode for a minimum period of 30 minutes after which time it may turn off, or remain on, or turn on and off one or more times;

+i) monitor the GNSS Receiver and ensure that it turns on at 54 minutes +/- 5 seconds in the same natural hour (e.g., if the beacon was first activated at 10:11 check to ensure that the GNSS Receiver turns on again at 10:54 +/- 5 seconds).
+Note 54 minutes equates to the M{offset} value for the encoded 15 Hex ID subset 23 Hex ID, while this test ensures that the internal clock within the beacon is functioning correctly in the absence of UTC;

+j) monitor the GNSS Receiver and ensure that it remains in active mode for a minimum period of 15 minutes after which time it may turn off, or remain on, or turn on and off one or more times;

+k) monitor the beacon transmitted signal and ensure: